ghc-proposals/ghc-proposals/README.rst

    `List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3AAccepted>`_

 Once a proposal is accepted, it still has to be implemented.
 The author may do that, or someone else.
-Acceptance of the proposal implies that the implementation is will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
+Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.

 Do not hesitate to `contact <#questions>`_ us if you have questions.